'Rampage' Lowers The Bar On Razing A City

 Also dosed with that evil enlargement serum is George, whom Davis rescued from poachers when he was just a baby.
 We learn early on — because P.J.
 Byrne's beta-male character Nelson, whose only function is to tell us things about the hero, tells us this thing: that Davis Okoye prefers primates to people because the beasts, he says, "get me."
 He Tarzan, but he also Jane.
 Goodall, that is.

-Anyway, the early scenes of Johnson trading jokes in sign language with his gorilla buddy about the puniness and fragility of sub-275-lb. humans are are in fact the most delightful thing in this movie.
+Anyway, the early scenes of Johnson trading jokes in sign language with his gorilla buddy about the puniness and fragility of sub-275-lb. humans are in fact the most delightful thing in this movie.
 The part where elite covert primatologist Davis Okoye chokes out a pair of armed military policemen with as much exertion as you or I would expend crumpling a sheet of paper into a ball is pretty sweet, too.
 There is a 96.3 percent probability that, had Rampage been released in 1994 (back when the video game that inspired it was still less than a decade old), the character of Davis Okoye would have been played by Steven Seagal, but would still have been named Davis Okoye.

 Anyway, Davis Okoye is probably the only person in the world who has the incredibly specific skill set required to deal with this particular calamity, so naturally the bastards just won't take his advice.
 Which is basically this: Ixnay on the apalmnay and let me try to talk some sense into my gorilla best friend.